melezhik/RakuDist/README.md

 where `module_name` is one of the following:

+* a name of a Raku module
-* name of a folder in `modules/` directory
+* a name of a folder in `modules/` directory
-* name of Raku modules

 This allow to invoke tests both for:

 * Raku modules ( default test scenarios )
-* Raku modules like projects ( custom test scenarios in `modules` directory )
+* Folder in `modules/` directory ( custom test scenarios  )

 Examples:

+* POST `rakudist/api/Chart::Gnuplot # default test scenario, module Chart::Gnuplot`
 * POST `rakudist/api/red-with-pg` # custom test scenario, modules/rest-with-pg
-* POST `rakudist/api/Chart::Gnuplot # default test scenario, module Chart::Gnuplot`

-# Runs tests manually
+# Runs tests manually, lowlevel

 Install Sparrowdo